vontell/toggl-track-mcp/README.md

 - "Stop my current timer"
 - "Start a timer for 'Planning session'"

+### Task Management
+- "Show me all tasks for project XYZ"
+- "Create a new task called 'Database migration' for project ABC"
+- "Create a task with 4 hours estimated time"
+- "Help me plan tasks for my current project"
+- "List all tasks across all my projects"

 ## API Reference

 This server uses the [Toggl Track API v9](https://developers.track.toggl.com/docs/).
 Key endpoints used: